ligurio/swebok-v3/3_software_construction.md

 A monitor is an abstract data type that presents a set of programmer-defined operations that are executed with mutual exclusion.
-A monitor contains the declaration of shared variables and pro- cedures or functions that operate on those variables.
+A monitor contains the declaration of shared variables and procedures or functions that operate on those variables.
 The monitor construct ensures that only one process at a time is active within the monitor.
 A mutex (mutual exclusion) is a synchronization primitive that grants exclusive access to a shared resource by only one process